-To be eligible for a AAA co-payment of 4.3219 WIES the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 6th Edition procedure code must be 3311600 [762] Endovascular repair of aneurysm, and the event must fall into one of the following DRGs F08A Major Reconstruct Vascular Procedures W/O CPB Pump W Catastrophic CC or F08B Major Reconstruct Vascular Procedures W/O CPB Pump W/O Catastrophic CC.
+To be eligible for a AAA co-payment of 4.3219 WIES the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 8th Edition procedure code must be 3311600 [762] Endovascular repair of aneurysm, and the event must fall into one of the following DRGs F08A Major Reconstruct Vascular Procedures W/O CPB Pump W Catastrophic CC or F08B Major Reconstruct Vascular Procedures W/O CPB Pump W/O Catastrophic CC.

-To be eligible for an ASD co-payment of 1.5493 WIES the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 6th Edition procedure codes must be 3874200 [617] Percutaneous closure of atrial septal defect, and the event must fall into the DRG F19 Z Trans-Vascular Percutaneous Cardiac Intervention.
+To be eligible for an ASD co-payment of 1.0000 WIES the facility recorded for the event record must be one of the facilities listed and one of the first 30 ACHI 8th Edition procedure codes must be 3874200 [617] Percutaneous closure of atrial septal defect, and the event must fall into either the DRG F19A Trans-Vascular Percutaneous Cardiac Intervention, Age >=80 or W CC or the DRG F19B Trans-Vascular Percutaneous Cardiac Intervention, Age <80 W/O CC.

 Box 1b: Calculating AAA and ASD Co-payments